 high aspirations, which will see them through to further study, work and a successful adult life.

-At Howitt we also understand the importance of first hand experiences and use WOW days to hook the children into their learning and ensure they have a thirst for knowledge.
-See some of the exciting things the children across the school have experienced so far.
+At Howitt we understand the importance of first hand experiences and use WOW days to hook the children into their learning and ensure they have a thirst for knowledge.
+See some of the exciting things children across the school have experienced so far in their learning journey.

 Year 5 - As part of their wow day, they launched rockets, made craters and measured them and had a visit from the mobile planetarium!